aenzenith/laravel-localizable/README.md

 ### Setting the locales list

-You can modify the default locales in the configuration file by adding new languages in the form of language codes and language names to the locales array.
-For example, if you want to add Spanish and German to the list of available languages, you can add the following lines to your `config/localizable.php` configuration file:
+You can modify the locales that will be use, in the `config/localizable.php` configuration file by adding new languages in the form of language codes and language names to the locales array.
+For example, if you want to add Spanish and German to the list of available languages, simply you can add the following lines to your configuration file:

 ```php
 'locales' => [